GunnarGriese/ga4-conversions-to-bq/README.md

 GA4_PROPERTY_LIST: "123456789, 345678901" # Comma-separated list of GA4 property IDs to fetch the conversion metadata from
 ```

-4. Deploy the `main.py` script to a Cloud Function using the `/clf/deploy-clf.sh` script:
+4. Deploy the `main.py` script to a Cloud Function using the `/clf/deploy-clf.sh` script (using Gen 1):

 ```bash
 gcloud functions deploy your-function-name --runtime python39 --trigger-http --env-vars-file .env.yaml --region your-region --entry-point main --timeout 540s --ingress-settings all --gen2